Polyaxon v1.7 release introduced several new improvements to the tracking interface:

 This blog post just goes over a couple of features that we shipped since our last product update, there are several other features and fixes that are worth checking.
 To learn more about all the features, fixes, and enhancements, please visit the release notes.

-Polyaxon continues to grow quickly and keeps improving and providing the simplest machine learning layer on Kubernetes.
+Polyaxon continues to grow quickly and keeps improving and providing the simplest machine learning abstraction.
 We hope that these updates will improve your workflows and increase your productivity, and again, thank you for your continued feedback and support.

 Subscribe to Polyaxon Blog